 Paro spring festival is one of the iconic festivals in the whole of Bhutan.
-The festival takes place in the spring season and there is the huge drive of tourist visiting Paro festival in this time of the year.
+The festival takes place in the spring season and there is a huge flow of tourists visiting the Paro festival at this time of the year.

-The most secret festival of Bhutan that takes place in Bumthang Central Bhutan.
-The festival is scheduled in the last quarter of the year and the exact date is not finalised yet.
+The most secret festival of Bhutan takes place in Bumthang Central Bhutan.
+The festival is scheduled for the last quarter of the year and the exact date is not finalised yet.

 5 Best Cultural Tour in Bhutan